Skip to main content

 (Image credit: Phil Hayton)

-This brings me to a slight sore spot, as the C64 Ultimate doesn’t current have USB controller support.
+This brings me to a slight sore spot, as the C64 Ultimate doesn’t currently have USB controller support.
 I fully understand that authenticity is the main goal here, so most players will be looking to use some of their favorite old stick.
 However, with so many new retro gamepads now available, and even Retro Games Ltd bringing back the iconic Quickshot 2 with USB connectivity.
 The option would have been nice.
-There are luckily workarounds for if you want to cut the cord controller since Atari’s 7800+ wireless gamepads will work, but I’d still love to see wider support.
+There are luckily workarounds if you want to cut the cord since Atari’s 7800+ wireless gamepads will work, but I’d still love to see wider support.

-I’ll also add that for the price, I would have enjoyed getting a controller or joystick included with the C64 Ultimate.
-Don’t get me wrong, I get why it skips on including one, especially since its target audience probably already have their weapon of choice to hand.
+I’ll also add that, for the price, I would have enjoyed getting a controller or joystick included with the C64 Ultimate.
+Don’t get me wrong, I get why it skips on including one, especially since its target audience probably already has their weapon of choice to hand.
 But, this could have been a chance to make a gold-standard peripheral for the machine that old and new players will vibe with, as trust me when I say I’ve repaired enough decaying sticks to know they’re not the best option for playing in 2025.

 Software